Is MacBook Air Good for Programming?

 Storage – Does This Even Matter?

 Well, not as much as RAM and processor.
 Coding usually does not take plenty of storage space.
-And, a 256 GB SSD is a good starting point.

 And if you go for the 512 GB storage with MacBook Air M1, I am pretty sure you won’t need an external drive ever.